Cryptolens/OneTimePassword/README.md

 The counter here is 1.

 ### Google Authenticator App
-To get a a Google Authenticator friendly shared secret:
+To get a Google Authenticator friendly shared secret:
 ```
 OneTimePassword.SharedSecretToString(secret);
 ```